englekk/handbook-docs/Fuse/03 - UI Components.md

 * `Fill` - Styles the background of a shape
 * `Stroke` - Styles the border of a shape

+However, the property `Color` is also provided as a recommended replacement for Fill, when used for basic coloring.
+The advantage of `Color` is that the property is a `float4`, allowing it to be animated with @(Change).

 #### $(Fill:Fills)

-We've seen that shapes accept simple `Fill` properties:
+In addition to shapes accepting simple `Fill` properties:

 	<Rectangle Fill="#f00" />